VCV Over 60s

 a) Players may wear coloured or white team shirts and trousers in the field of play.

-b) VCV recommends batsmen, wicket keepers and fielders wear helmets when appropriate (Appendix 1).
+b) VCV recommends batters, wicket keepers and fielders wear helmets when appropriate (Appendix 1).

 c) Cricket balls as prescribed and provided by VCV shall be used in all VCV Over 60s and 70s fixtures.